 Other Factors to Consider

-Ankle braces made out of neoprene will not be heavy since neoprene is a lightweight material.
+Ankle braces for running made out of neoprene will not be heavy since neoprene is a lightweight material.
 Braces remain lightweight even when combined with Nylon and other materials since their added weight is still not enough to cause you any issues.
 But problems arise when we add plastic or metal to the equation.
 Braces with plastic on the sides support your ankles and allow them to heal, but they also add on some weight which may tire you down fast when you run.
-Metal frames are even worse - yes, they make the braces rigid, but they also constrict the movement of your feet too much, and tire you down too fast.
-This is why you need a very light, or at least a moderately light brace that does not pack on additional weight to your feet that you should worry about.
-Tired feet are always angry, and they can even ache and burn, so make sure your braces don’t weigh too much!
+Metal frames are even worse - yes, they make the braces rigid, but they also constrict the movement of your feet too much and tire you down too fast.
+It is why you need a very light, or at least a moderately light brace that does not pack on additional weight to your feet that you should worry about.
+Tired feet are always angry, and they can even ache and burn, so make sure your ankle braces for running don’t weigh too much!

 Frequently Asked Questions